top of page

 • Large - suitable for medium-weight knitwear e.g. up to 4-ply knits.

-To fix snags you simply insert the needle into the fabric from the inside (wrong side), through to the right side next to the loose thread.
+To fix snags: simply insert the needle into the fabric from the inside (wrong side), through to the right side next to the loose thread.
 Catch the loose thread using the latch hook, close the latch and then gently pull the needle back through to the inside (wrong side).
 If it's a long thread then you can carefully weave the end through the fabric on the inside.
 It's like magic!!

-To fix ladders, pass the hook (with the hook open ) through the dropped stitch at the bottom of the ladder, pick up the first 'rung' with the hook part, ensure the latch closes and draw the needle through and pull gently until a new loop forms.
+To fix ladders: pass the hook (with the hook open ) through the dropped stitch at the bottom of the ladder, pick up the first 'rung' with the hook part, ensure the latch closes and draw the needle through and pull gently until a new loop forms.
 Pick up the 2nd 'rung' and repeat the process to the end of the ladder.
 Secure the final stitch/loop using duplicate stitch.